 Right now, this body has a lot of ideas and thoughts in its head, but I am enjoying how this idea keeps making connections with others.
 At the awards ceremony, two gentlemen from CalShakes told me that my project had been one of their favorites, and they were really looking forward to seeing how it worked out.
 More than anything, I want to thank the Triangle Arts Lab, Intersection for the Arts, and the California Shakespeare Theater for this support.

-The Carbon Corpus Project is still looking for investors!
+PLEASE NOTE: The Carbon Corpus Project is still looking for investors!
 If you are interested, please contact me at michelle(at)michellewilsonprojects(dot)com .